smannan/DigitalDemocracyCapstone/README.md

 ## Pipeline

 This folder contains two notebooks: Raw_Data_Processing and Make_Predictions.
-It also contains a python file Predict_Transitions that combines the code in the two python notebooks.
+It also contains a python file Predict_Transitions.py that combines the code in the two python notebooks.

-The code in pipeline expects a list of dictionaries containing utterance start time, end time, video id, and text.
+The code in Predict_Transitions.py expects a list of dictionaries containing utterance start time, end time, video id, and text.
 The output will then be a list of dictionaries containing transition utterances.
-The python file Predict_Transitions.py contains a function, predict, that will output transition utterances given a list of dictionaries.
+The python file
+Predict_Transitions.py contains a function, predict, that will output transition utterances given a list of dictionaries.